Simulating Nighttime Visible Satellite Imagery of Tropical Cyclones Using Conditional Generative Adversarial Networks: Data

 \subsection{Satellite data}

+This study mainly used L1B data products from Advanced Himawari Imager (AHI) on Himawari-8/9.
+Himawari-8 entered operational service on July 7, 2015, and Himawari-9 replaced Himawari-8 as the primary satellite to provide operational service on December 13, 2022.

-The AHI data used in this study has a total of 16 spectral bands.
+The AHI data has a total of 16 spectral bands.
 There are 3 VIS bands, 1 Near Infrared (NIR) band, 2 Short Wavelength Infrared (SWIR) bands, 1 Medium Wavelength Infrared (MWIR) band, 3 Water Vapor (WV) bands, and 6 Long Wavelength Infrared (LWIR) bands.
-The spatial resolution of the red visible band (Band03, \textit{$\lambda$=}645 nm) is 0.5 km at nadir, the 3 other VIS bands and the NIR band (Band01, Band02, Band04) have a resolution of 1 km, and all other bands have a resolution of 2 km.
-The detailed characteristics of the 16 bands of AHI are summarized below in Table I.
+The spatial resolution of the red visible band (Band03, \textit{$\lambda$=}645 nm) is 0.5 km at nadir, the 2 other VIS bands and the NIR band (Band01, Band02, Band04) have a resolution of 1 km, and all other bands have a resolution of 2 km.
+Table I summarizes the detailed characteristics of the 16 bands.

-This study used AHI L1B target area data of all the North Western Pacific typhoons from July 2015 to September 2023 at a time interval of 10 minutes for model training and model validation.
-Target area data has a dimension of 2000×2000 pixels for Band03 and a dimension of 500×500 pixels for Band05$\sim$Band16.
-The VIS images are resampled to an array of 500×500 pixels.
-Then, both VIS and IR images are plotted on a canvas of 512*512 pixels as the model input.

-We used AHI L1B full-disk data and VIIRS DNB SDR data to perform additional model validations, and we used Advanced Scatterometer (ASCAT) Coastal Winds data to help demonstrate the application of our model in TC monitoring \cite{verhoef2012high}.
-The AHI L1B data were obtained from the World Science Data Bank (WSDBank) on the National Institute of Information and Communications Technology (NICT) Science Cloud.
-The VIIRS SDR (Sensor Data Records) data were obtained from the Comprehensive Large Array-data Stewardship System (CLASS) of the National Oceanic and Atmospheric Administration (NOAA).
+This study used both target area data and full-disk data of AHI for model training and validation.
+We used VIIRS DNB Sensor Data Records (SDR) data to perform additional model validations, and we used Advanced Scatterometer (ASCAT) Coastal Winds data to demonstrate the application of our model in TC monitoring \cite{verhoef2012high}.

+The AHI L1B data were obtained from the National Institute of Information and Communications Technology (NICT) Science Cloud.
+The VIIRS SDR data were obtained from the Comprehensive Large Array-data Stewardship System (CLASS) of the National Oceanic and Atmospheric Administration (NOAA).
 The ASCAT Coastal Winds data were obtained from The European Organisation for the Exploitation of Meteorological Satellites (EUMETSAT).